fabiofelix/xHiPP/README.md

 | name  | word1 | word2 | name.1 | word3 | word4 | group.1 | word5 | group |
 | ----- | ----- | ----- | ------ | ----- | ----- | ------- | ----- | ----- |
 | file1.txt | 0.3 | 0.5 | 0.4 | 0.2 | 0.1 | 0 | 0 | news |

+obs.: Please, if your .csv file doesn't have the column named 'group', the last column of the file will be used as the data label.

 ### File format (json)